JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-4. Fix the condition for the triangle highlight to use `props` instead of `state`:
+4. Change the condition of the triangle so that it uses `props` instead of `state`:

    ```kotlin
    if (video == props.selectedVideo) {